PSESS2020/Vimsu_prototype/README.md

     AZURE_STORAGE_CONNECTION_STRING = <your_azure_storage_connection_string>
     MONGODB_CONNECTION_STRING = <your_mongoDB_connection_string>

+### Locally Hosted Databases

+If you want to try out VIMSU without creating an Azure Storage or a MongoDB account, you can use [Azurite](https://github.com/Azure/Azurite) and host [MongoDB locally](https://docs.mongodb.com/guides/server/install/).
+Note that this configuration has not been exhaustively tested, so while it should work without issues on at least a small scale, we can not guarantee complete functionality.
+We advise against using this configuration to host a com

+- Azurite

+    Follow the installation instructions on the [official Azurite GitHub-page.](https://github.com/Azure/Azurite/blob/master/README.md) Note that VIMSU uses the [AzureSDK](https://azure.github.io/azure-sdk/), so you need to setup Azurite for HTTPS connections.
+This will require the use of additional third-party software such as [mkcert](https://github.com/FiloSottile/mkcert) or [OpenSSL](https://www.openssl.org/) to create your own signed certificates.
+In the process of installing that software, you might be required to install additional third-party software.
+Please understand that therefore, we can not offer exhaustive support for this installation process.
+    After you have successfully installed Azurite and started a properly configured instance, paste the default HTTPS-connection string (you can use both either the full one or the Blob-only one) into the .env-file as explained above.
+You can also create custom sonection strings.
+Please refer to the [Azurite readme](https://github.com/Azure/Azurite/blob/master/README.md) for further instruction on how to do this.

+- MongoDB

+    Follow the installation instructions for your operating system in the official [mongoDB-documentation](https://docs.mongodb.com/guides/server/install/).
+After you have successfully installed MongoDB, set up [proper authentification and create an account](https://docs.mongodb.com/guides/server/auth/).
+Finally, create a connection string according to the [official guideline](https://docs.mongodb.com/manual/reference/connection-string/).
+Add that string to your .env-file as described above.

 ### Hosting
 After setting up the databases, use the following command to host VIMSU.